lathertonj/reality-by-example/README.md

 note by note, the user controls high-level parameters of the background music, such as chord changes, tempo, timbre, and textural density.
 This way, they can craft a narrative with sound, such as making the music sound more triumphant and energetic as you move up a mountain peak.

-It was important to me to give the creatures that users create an important sense of animus.
-I wanted them to feel like they were inspired at their core by the demonstration that users give with body movements and microphone sounds, but at the same time that they also had a mind of their own.
+It was important to me to give the creatures that users create a sense of animus: I wanted them to feel like they were inspired at their core by the demonstrations that users give with body movements and microphone sounds, but at the same time that they also had a mind of their own.
 As such, the creatures have additional rules for their behavior depending on whether they are flying, swimming, or walking creatures.
 These rules are based loosely on the concept of [boids](https://en.wikipedia.org/wiki/Boids).